```

 Concise papers documenting methods, instruments, measurement approaches, validation work, or reproducible workflows relevant to movement mechanics and biomechanics.

-Preference is given to submissions with clear reproducibility steps (materials, settings, parameters) and practical limitations.
+Preference is given to submissions with clear reproducibility steps — materials, settings, parameters — and explicitly stated practical limitations.

 Good submissions include